cargo-bins/cargo-binstall/README.md

 ####  If the package name does not match the crate name

-As is common with libraries / utilities (and the `radio-sx128x` example), this can be overridden by specifying:
+As is common with libraries / utilities (and the `radio-sx128x` example), this can be overridden by specifying the `pkg-url`:

 ```toml
 [package.metadata.binstall]